Resources

 About The CMM

-The Confederacy of Mainland Mi’kmaq (The CMM) is a Tribal Council representing the eight Mi’kmaq
+The Confederacy of Mainland Mi’kmaq (The CMM) is a Tribal Council representing eight Mi’kmaq communities of

-communities of mainland Nova Scotia.
-Our mission is to proactively promote and assist Mi’kmaq
+mainland Nova Scotia.
+Our mission is to proactively promote and assist Mi’kmaq communities’ initiatives towards selfdetermination and enhancement of community.
+The CMM is located in the Millbrook Mi’kmaw Community in Nova

-and knowledgeable candidate to fill the role of Mi’kmaw Lobster Fishery Bycatch Monitoring
+energetic, mature, and independent candidate to fill the role of Mental Wellness Case Manager.

 Position Overview